solar0037/github-contrib-display/README.rst

 Setup
 -----

-This generates a virtual environment and install necessary packages.
+This generates a virtual environment and installs necessary packages.

 .. code-block:: bash